Doctorate: History

-Before 1984 three research doctorates existed in France: the State doctorate (doctorat d'État, "DrE", the old doctorate introduced in 1808), the third cycle doctorate (Doctorat de troisième cycle, also called doctorate of specialty, Doctorat de spécialité, created in 1954 and shorter than the State doctorate) and the diploma of doctor-engineer (diplôme de docteur-ingénieur created in 1923), for technical research.
+Before 1984 three research doctorates existed in France: the State doctorate (doctorat d'État, "DrE", the old doctorate introduced in 1808), the third cycle doctorate (doctorat de troisième cycle, also called doctorate of specialty, doctorat de spécialité, created in 1954 and shorter than the State doctorate) and the diploma of doctor-engineer (diplôme de docteur-ingénieur created in 1923), for technical research.

 During the first half of the 20th century, following the submission of two theses (primary thesis, thèse principale, and secondary thesis, thèse complémentaire) to the Faculty of Letters (in France, "letters" is equivalent to "humanities") at the University of Paris, the doctoral candidate was awarded the Doctorat ès lettres.
-There was also the less prestigious "university doctorate" Doctorat d'université which could be received for the submission of a single thesis.
+There was also the less prestigious "university doctorate", doctorat d'université, which could be received for the submission of a single thesis.

 In the 1950s, the Doctorat ès lettres was renamed to Doctorat d'État.
-In 1954 (for the sciences) and 1958 (for letters and human sciences), the less demanding Doctorat de troisième cycle degree was created on the model of the American Ph.D. with the purpose to lessen what had become an increasingly long period of time between the typical students' completion of their Diplôme d'études supérieures, roughly equivalent to a Master of Arts) and their Doctorat d'État.
+In 1954 (for the sciences) and 1958 (for letters and human sciences), the less demanding doctorat de troisième cycle degree was created on the model of the American Ph.D. with the purpose to lessen what had become an increasingly long period of time between the typical students' completion of their Diplôme d'études supérieures, roughly equivalent to a Master of Arts, and their Doctorat d'État.

 After 1984, only one type of doctoral degree remained: the "doctorate" (Doctorat).
-A special diploma was created called the "accreditation to supervise research" (Habilitation à diriger des recherches), a professional qualification to supervise doctoral work.
+A special diploma was created called the "Habilitation to Supervise Research" (also translated as "accreditation to supervise research"; Habilitation à diriger des recherches), a professional qualification to supervise doctoral work.
 (This diploma is similar in spirit to the older State doctorate, and the requirements for obtaining it are similar to those necessary to obtain tenure in other systems.)
 Before only professors or senior full researchers of similar rank were normally authorized to supervise a doctoral candidate's work.
 Now habilitation is a prerequisite to the title of professor in university (Professeur des universités) and to the title of Research Director (Directeur de recherche) in national public research agency such as CNRS, INRIA, or INRAE.

 Admission

 Today, the doctorate (doctorat) is a research-only degree.
 It is a national degree and its requirements are fixed by the minister of higher education and research.
 Only public institutions award the doctorate.
 It can be awarded in any field of study.
 The master's degree is a prerequisite.
 The normal duration is three years.
 The writing of a comprehensive thesis constitutes the bulk of the doctoral work.
 While the length of the thesis varies according to the discipline, it is rarely less than 150 pages, and often substantially more.
-Some 15,000 new doctoral matriculations occur every year and ~10,000 doctorates are awarded.
+Some 15,000 new doctoral matriculations occur every year and ≈10,000 doctorates are awarded.

 Doctoral candidates can apply for a three-year fellowship.
 The most well known is the Contrat Doctoral (4,000 granted every year with a gross salary of 1758 euros per month as of September 2016).